The Kwikfiets: a Place for Bicycle Lover Beyond any Commercial Logic

 Moving to Amsterdam

-In the meanwhile, me and Willem gave life to another crazy idea.
-The principle was, why don’t work together in this amazing place we got, having no boss, and doing our own?
+In the meanwhile, I and Willem gave life to another crazy idea.
+The principle was, why don’t we work together in this amazing place we got, having no boss, and doing our own?

 The Last Bastard